NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 sudo npm run dev
 ```

 The preceding commands will first navigate to the app directory, giving you access to the `npm` commands, then remove all app dependencies and reinstall them in your development space.
 After all dependencies have been reinstalled, `npm run dev` will compile and start up the app; the terminal will output the app [URL](http://localhost:5670).

+Navigate to the url.
+Open the browser console to view further developer instructions.
 You are now ready to start development.

 ## Setting Up A Production Environment